ntop/n2n/doc/TapConfiguration.md

 ## Interface Metric and Broadcasts

-On Windows, broadcasts are only sent out to the network interface with the lowest metric only.
+On Windows, broadcasts are sent out to the network interface with the lowest metric only.
 This usually is the WAN interface with its default metric of `25`.
 The `-x <metric>` option could be used to configure the TAP with a lower interface metric and hence facilitate service and online game server detection over n2n.

 Linux and others do not require this feature as broadcasts are sent to all network interfaces by default, also to the virtual ones.

+## Multicast

-However, n2n does not transmit broadcast packets by default.
+n2n does not transmit multicast packets by default.
 It can be enabled by edge's `-E` command-line parameter.

 ## Egde Description